tapestry-dlt/tapestry.github.io/sandpit.md

 <h4>What is TAPESTRY?</h4>
 <p>
 TAPESTRY is a socio-technical study of trust in online identities – the psychology of how trust is engendered on and off-line, how we can design for trust, and how emerging technologies such as AI and Blockchain can help create tools that enable us to make better trust decisions online.
-Further information can be found here (1 min explainer video:  https://youtu.be/PN0xRiJHPzY) or on the project website (www.tapestry.ac.uk).
+Further information can be found here (<a href="https://youtu.be/PN0xRiJHPzY">1 minute explainer video</a> or on the project website (<a href="https://www.tapestry.ac.uk">www.tapestry.ac.uk</a>).
 </p>

 <h4>What’s happening?</h4>
 <p>
-We are running a facilitated sandpit workshop on 3-4 February to explore novel applications of research outcomes from the EPSRC / UKRI Digital Economy funded TAPESTRY project For more information on Sandpits, see https://epsrc.ukri.org/funding/applicationprocess/routes/network/ideas/whatisasandpit/.
+We are running a facilitated sandpit workshop on 3-4 February to explore novel applications of research outcomes from the EPSRC / UKRI Digital Economy funded TAPESTRY project For more information on Sandpits, see these <a href="https://epsrc.ukri.org/funding/applicationprocess/routes/network/ideas/whatisasandpit/">resources from the EPSRC</a> - but note this event is being run by the TAPESTRY team not EPSRC (please apply using our EOI form).
 The sandpit will be highly multi-disciplinary and we welcome applications from all disciplines across Sciences, Arts and Humanities.
 </p>

 <p>